Best Excursions in St Maarten

 Six hours in port goes faster than you think.
 The people who make the most of it are the ones who decide before they dock — not after.
 Skip the ship excursions.
 You'll get more, pay less, and actually see the island.

-Frequently Asked Questions — Excursions in St Maarten
+Excursions in St Maarten — frequently asked questions

 The ones worth making time for are the ones on the water.
 A catamaran day to Tintamarre, a snorkeling trip to Creole Rock, a sunset cruise along the French coast.
 If you have more time, a day trip to Anguilla or St Barths is something most people wish they had done sooner.
 On land, the ATV tours and zipline are worth it if you want to see parts of the island most visitors never reach.